 A twelve week old kitten needs some help learning to play nicely and to discover where he is allowed to go and what he is allowed to do.

-You’ll still need to be vigilant in ensuring he can easily reach his litter box at all times, and that he has somewhere to scratch that won’t cause him to come into conflict with his family.
+You’ll still need to be vigilant in ensuring he can easily reach his litter box at all times.
+And that he has somewhere to scratch that won’t cause him to come into conflict with his family.
+The right toys can make a big difference:

 Every cat and kitten needs one as scratching is a biological need and an instinctive behavior found in all cats.